adeptex/whispers/README.md

 Whispers is a static text analysis tool designed for parsing various common software config formats in search of hardcoded secrets.
 Whispers can run in the CLI or be integrated in a CI/CD pipeline.

-Whispers is a **static structured text** parser, not dynamic code parser.
+Whispers is a **static structured text** parser, not a dynamic code parser.

 :exclamation: [Report an issue](issues/new)